 Additionally, female employees in Missouri are protected by regulations guaranteeing equal pay.

-Missouri law requires that employees be paid their owed wages at the time of termination if termination is involuntary.
-If an employee resigns, the final pay can be paid out with the next regular payroll via direct deposit or otherwise.
+Missouri law requires that employees be paid their owed wages at the time of separation if the separation is involuntary.
+For voluntary resignations, the final pay can be paid out with the next regular payroll via direct deposit or otherwise.

-For an involuntary termination, best practice is to provide employees with a physical check for all outstanding wages upon termination.
-It is possible to schedule this final check in advance to be paid via direct deposit on the termination date, but can be tricky for a variety of logistical reasons.
+For an involuntary separation, best practice is to provide employees with a physical check for all outstanding wages upon separation.
+It is possible to schedule this final check in advance to be paid via direct deposit on the separation date, but can be tricky for a variety of logistical reasons.
 All funds paid via physical check should be recorded in Justworks for tax purposes.

-Accrued and unused vacation need not be paid out to employees upon termination, unless company policy dictates otherwise.
+Accrued and unused vacation need not be paid out to employees upon separation, unless company policy dictates otherwise.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.